Betting on hockey is no easy task for the uninitiated.

 Boston Bruins -130

 Sportsbooks aren’t dumb, they know that some teams are better than others (or have a better chance of winning a particular matchup), so they aren’t going to allow you to just bet $100 to win a $100 on either side.
 This is where the money line comes in.
-Think of it as each team being weighted based on their perceived expectation to win the game.
+Think of it as each team’s probability or perceived expectation to win the game.

 (Favorite Money Line/100) x Amount to Win = Risk Amount